 European Dividend Growth Investor

-The above quote is what i told my friend the other day.
-I truly believe in that and that’s one of the reasons why I became so passionate about Financial Independence and Retire Early (FIRE).
+The quote above is something I told my friend recently.
+I truly believe in it, and it’s one of the reasons I became so passionate about Financial Independence and Retire Early (FIRE).

-I am 38, married with a lovely wife and we have two young kids.
-You could call us a typical middle-class European family.
+I am 43, married to a wonderful wife, and we have two young children.
+You could describe us as a typical middle-class European family.

-In our case it means that we still need to work for at least 30 years and sometimes this just feels like a rat-race to me.
-I am often longing for more freedom and freedom means to me just doing what I am truly passionate about.
+For us, this means we still need to work for at least another 25 years, and sometimes it feels like a rat race.
+I often long for more freedom, which to me means doing what I’m truly passionate about.

-Having said that, unfortunately the European Economic and Policy trends are neither in our favor.
-People are getting older and our demography is becoming more “grey”.
-This has already resulted in increased retirement ages across the European continent (i.e. from 65 yrs to 68 yrs).
-By the time that I will reach retirement age, the expectation is probably that we will work until the age of 72.
+Unfortunately, European economic and policy trends are not in our favor.
+Our population is aging, leading to a greying demographic.
+This shift has already resulted in increased retirement ages across Europe (e.g., from 65 to 68).
+By the time I reach retirement age, it’s likely that we’ll be working until 72.

-But as you can see, we lost approximately 19% in just 13 years.
-So for every 1000 Euro promised when they took our money from our salary back in 2009 we are only going to see maximum 800 Euro.
-Who knows how much less it will become over the next decade.
+However, as you can see, we have lost approximately 19% of our purchasing power in just 14 years.
+So for every 1,000 euros promised when they deducted money from our salaries in 2009, we are now only seeing a maximum of 800 euros.
+Who knows how much less it will be in two decades?

-This is when I found out about Dividend Growth Investing.
-It resonated very well with me, because it allows me to invest for cash flow with the expectation that it will compound over time at a higher rate than inflation.
+That’s when I discovered Dividend Growth Investing.
+This strategy resonated with me because it allows me to invest for cash flow, with the expectation that it will compound over time at a higher rate than inflation.

-This leads me to my big hairy audacious goal which is to retire at 45 and spend my time in a more purposeful manner, while off course not forgetting to enjoy life now.
+This brings me to my ambitious goal: to retire at 47 and spend my time more purposefully, while still enjoying life now.

-I started this blog to document my journey, which is one of ups and downs.
-It’s a continuous learning with the goal to become a better investor every day.
+I started this blog to document my journey, which includes its ups and downs.
+It’s a continuous learning experience with the aim of becoming a better investor every day.

-Because of being a Dividend Growth Investor living in Europe, I have a strong incentive to also invest a considerable amount of my portfolio in European stocks.
-This mitigates a currency risk for me and at the same time I get to explore companies that are typically better known to me.
+As a Dividend Growth Investor living in Europe, I’m motivated to invest a significant portion of my portfolio in European stocks.
+This approach mitigates currency risk and allows me to explore companies that are generally more familiar to me.

-I noticed that European stocks are generally undercovered in the FIRE community, so with this blog it’s my goal to expose the community a bit more to the European Dividend Growth stocks (aka European Dividend Champions).
+I’ve noticed that European stocks are often underrepresented in the FIRE community.
+With this blog, I aim to shed more light on European Dividend Growth stocks (also known as European Dividend Champions).

-Besides stock information you will find on this blog also a European perspective to other related FIRE topics which are typically part of my journey.
+In addition to stock information, this blog will offer a European perspective on other related FIRE topics that are part of my journey.

-With that I hope to share with you my learnings, provide you with insights and due to your feedback and engagement: become a better investor.
+I hope to share my learnings, provide insights, and, through your feedback and engagement, become a better investor.

 Thank you for reading this far 🙏 and I hope to see you around!